facundoolano/aso/README.md

 The properties considered for this score are:

-* `suggest`: the amount of characters needed for the keyword to come up as a suggestion in the Google Play search box, and the position in the suggestions list.
+* `suggest`: For Google Play the amount of characters needed for the keyword to come up as a suggestion in the search box, and the position in the suggestions list. iTunes already scores their suggest results, so that number is used instead.
 * `ranked`: the amount of apps in the top 10 of the keyword that appear in their category rankings, and the average ranking of those that do.
-* `installs`: measures the average amount of installs of the top 10 apps.
+* `installs`: same metric as in difficulty, but with a lower weight in the overall score.
 * `length`: length of the keyword (less traffic is assumed for longer keywords).

 ### Keyword suggestions